Los Angeles Rams vs. Arizona Cardinals NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Home and road insights

-- The Cardinals are unbeaten ATS (1-0) as 5.5-point underdogs or more away from home.
+- Away from home, the Cardinals are unbeaten ATS (1-0) as 4.5-point underdogs or more.

 Powered by Data Skrive.